jomulder/jaspBfpack/inst/help/BfpackCorrelation.md

 #### Plots
 - Manual hypothesis plots: Produces plots depicting the prior and posterior probabilities of the manual hypotheses
+- Posterior plot: Produces the posterior distribution(s) of the sampled correlation(s) with a specified CI level
+- Traceplot: Produces the traceplot(s) of the sampled correlation(s)

 #### Additional options:
 - No. iterations for parameter estimation: default is 5000 samples from the posterior distribution